Adversarial Multiple Access Channels with Individual Injection Rates: Technical Preliminaries

 The number of packets stored in a queue in a given round is called the \emph{size of the queue} in the round.
 An algorithm is \emph{stable in an execution} when there is an upper bound on the sizes of all the queues in this execution.
 An algorithm is \emph{stable against an adversary} if it is stable in each execution against this adversary.
 This terminology is naturally extended for classes of adversaries, to mean stability against any adversary in the class.
 Classes of adversaries are usually determined by properties of their types, like the magnitude of injection rates.

 The time spent by a packet waiting in a queue at a station is called this packet's \emph{delay}.
 An upper bound on packet delay is called packet \emph{latency}.
-Observe that the size of a queue at each station in a round is a lower bound on packet delay for at least one packet in the queue in this round.
+Observe that the size of a queue in a station in a round is a lower bound on some packet's delay, because at most one packet is dequeued in a round.
 It follows that an algorithm of bounded latency is stable, as latency is an upper bound on queue size.

 If an algorithm is stable for a multiple access channel with the first-in first-out (FIFO) queuing discipline in each station, then it is also stable with any other queuing policy.
 We use the FIFO queuing in each station in each of our algorithms.
 The reasons are that this discipline minimizes latency and provides fairness even when packet latency is infinite, in the sense that no packet lingers ``at the bottom of a queue'' forever.